 Our birthing rooms are designed with you in mind, featuring private bathrooms, jetted tubs and in-room sleeping accommodations for the birth partner.

-We invite you to attend our prenatal, childbirth, breastfeeding, and newborn care classes.
+April 1, 2022 — We invite you to attend our prenatal, childbirth, breastfeeding, and newborn care classes.
 We are happy to announce that we are resuming in-person classes.
 The classes are held on the 1st (Prenatal) and 3rd (Breastfeeding) Monday of each month from 5:30 pm to 7:30 pm in the hospital’s Conference Rooms A and B (on the lower level of the hospital).
 Please sign up for one of our classes by clicking on the link below and fill out all the needed information.
 The instructor will contact you the week prior to your class with meeting instructions.
 In the event that we must hold a Zoom class — we will use our secure Zoom account.

 Pain Management and Nitrous Oxide